berdiyeva/berdiyeva/README.md

 **berdiyeva/berdiyeva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 - 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python back end development
 - 👯 I’m looking to collaborate on designing and developing interesting websites and web applications
 - 📫 How to reach me: berdiyevaaltyn@gmail.com
 - 😄 Pronouns: she/her